Yuli Organic Big Leaf "Dark Land" Bug Bitten Oolong Tea - Winter 2020Taiwan Sourcing

 The processing continued on once we woke up, and soon we realized this is going to be a tough varietal to work with.
 Maybe it is because of the varietal, or maybe it is because how strong the energy is from this land made of volcanic black soil, the wild character of this Big Leaf Oolong was not a easy one to transform, making the traditional style much harder to go through.
 Not only it requires endless labor at a certain timing, but also required lots of patience for the transformation

 We finally finished everything after sun just set, and began returning home as this crazy journey was almost at its end.
-This is the traditional style oolong that you will rarely seen from Hualien area since the knowledge and understanding was not popular over there, so you may find are mostly "black tea" or "red oolong."
+This is the traditional style oolong that you will rarely seen from Hualien area since the knowledge and understanding was not popular over there, so you what may find there are mostly "black tea" or "red oolong."
 We are proud to deliver this very powerful tea and its environment to you, and wish we may accomplish more and more batch in the following days.

 Harvest: Winter 2020 / 冬 貳零貳零